BrunoHalltari/CTF-Writeups/DawgCTF/Free Wifi/Free Wifi/Readme.md

 After looking for a while inside the pcapng file i found an  interesting request to /jwtlogin
 ![token](https://user-images.githubusercontent.com/59454895/79248691-0e555180-7e74-11ea-83c0-4340f2d79920.PNG)

-So I tried to make a request but all I got was a 401 error , so i realized that we have  to create a jwt token to get the authorization.
+I tried to make a request but all I got was a 401 error , so i realized that we have  to create a jwt token to get the authorization.